Mean velocity profiles and total shear stress profiles in adverse-pressure-gradient turbulent boundary layers considering history effect: Result

-To avoid excessive discussion, the validation results for the remaining four flow fields are not presented in such detail.
+To avoid excessive discussion, the validation results for other flow fields are not presented in such detail.
 Instead, four selected profiles are shown in Figure \ref{fig:other verification}.
-The validation results in these four flow fields are almost identical to those in b1n, m16n or m18n. $u^*$ still agrees quite well with the LES or DNS results, and $\tau^*$ also successfully captures the general shape, including the location of the stress peak.
+The validation results in these four flow fields are almost identical to those in b1n, m16n or m18n. $u^*$ remains in good agreement with the LES or DNS results, and $\tau^*$ also successfully captures the general shape, including the location of the stress peak.
 However, noticeable discrepancies with the numerical results still remain, and the considerable overprediction in Figure \ref{fig:other verification}(f)(h) may still result from the relatively low Reynolds number.

 To intuitively demonstrate the role of history effect, we extract one profile each from the flow field m13n and m18n.
 These two profiles share the same $Re_\tau$ and $\beta$, but differ significantly in $\gamma$, with a ratio of approximately 9.
-The streamwise locations of the selected profiles are indicated by the purple square markers with black borders in Figure \ref{fig: Overall_profile}(a).
+The streamwise locations of the selected profiles are indicated by the black square markers in Figure \ref{fig: Overall_profile}(a).
 The corresponding computational results are shown in Figure \ref{fig:Same comparison}.
 The two subfigures on the left, (a) and (c), correspond to the profile from m13n, while the two on the right, (b) and (d), correspond to the profile from m18n.
 The top row, subfigures (a) and (b), present the mean velocity profiles, while the bottom row, (c) and (d), present the total shear stress profiles.
 In all subfigures, the black solid lines represent the LES results, and the red solid lines represent the corrected predictions from our model.

 By comparing Figure \ref{fig:Same comparison}(a) with (b), or (c) with (d), it is evident that both the velocity and shear stress distributions differ significantly between the two profiles.
 In m18n, the velocity profile is lower near the wall and higher in the outer region, while the shear stress profile is noticeably higher across the entire domain.
 Encouragingly, our model, through the correction involving $\gamma$, successfully captures the differences between the two profiles.